ilyadorosh/needs/IdeologicalProfile.md

 ## 20 - challenge trials + decentralized biohacking

 ## 18 - Universal Basic Meaning
-The government should ensure everybody is engaged in improvement of the human condition.
+- The government should ensure everybody is engaged in improvement of the human condition.
-UB unbiased aid
+- UB unbiased aid
-UB services
+- UB services
-credit benefit
+- credit benefit
-combine ideas to create jobs
+- combine ideas to create jobs
+#### problem:
+administrative overhead for unemployment program gives the wrong incentive to not get a job
+#### solution:
+get better at valuing someone's work pay for getting a job bounties for problem solving

 ## 17 - "Specific Basic Income"
 Government to pay for good behavior based on peer-to-peer verification of each other.